MaxxVolk/Maximus.Connectivity.ExampleExtension.Monitoring/README.md

 ![Main MP New Test Object Dialog](./Screenshots/MainMP_NewTestDialog.png)

-_Learn more..._ and _Documentation_ button at active at the screenshot above, and this is because there is knowledge article element defined for the test object.
-As it's shown below, the _Documentation_ window shows the exactly same content, I put into the knowledge article element.
+The _Learn more..._ label and _Documentation_ button are active at the screenshot above, and this is because there is knowledge article element defined for the test object.
+As it's shown below, the _Documentation_ window shows exactly the same content, I put into the knowledge article element.

 ![Main MP Document](./Screenshots/MainMP_Documentation.png)